Brave Wave Productions: History

 Brave Wave was founded in 2013 by Mohammed Taher.
 Taher originally started communicating with musicians while organising a small EP collaboration, but ultimately began to draw the attention of veteran chiptune artists such as Keiji Yamagishi.
 At the time, Yamagishi had not worked on a video game in ten years.
 The first results of this were the 2013 album World 1-2, which featured Austin Wintory, Akira Yamaoka and many others.
 From there, Brave Wave would go on to produce solo albums from these artists, such as Yamagishi's Retro-Active and Manami Matsumae's Three Movements.
+Five further artists joined the label in 2020 including Shinichi Sakamoto.
+Later that year the label shifted their entire original catalogue to "pay what you want" on Bandcamp, in the interest of allowing people to relax and listen to the music during the COVID-19 pandemic.

 Brave Wave Productions are also known for their restoration work, mastering and preparing the soundtracks of older video games for CD and vinyl re-release.
 The "Generation Series" includes major license titles such as Street Fighter II, Shovel Knight, and Ninja Gaiden.
 Their vinyl collection Ninja Gaiden Trilogy marked the first official release of the Ninja Gaiden III soundtrack.